haribharadwaj/syllabi/CSD2087_HearingConservationRestoration.md

 ## Instructor
 Hari M. Bharadwaj, Ph.D.<br>
-Assistant Professor of Communication Sciences & Disorders <br>
+Assistant Professor of Communication Science and Disorders <br>
 Office: Forbes Tower 5063<br>
 e-Mail: <hari.bharadwaj@pitt.edu><br>
 Office Hours: There will one open hour for drop in discussion via Zoom (time and Zoom link TBA).
 In addition, office hourse are available by appointment (send me a message on Canvas or via e-mail).
 Also, see the "Discussion